filipesousaist/T21-Sauron/report/README.md

 #### Our solution cannot handle the following faults:

 - When a server goes down and comes back up, and receives updates from a client before a gossip round, the state of the system becomes inconsistent.

+- When a server goes down, updates that it received after the last gossip round (before going down) are permanently lost.

 - When an Eye connects to a server, and a second Eye connects to a different server with the same name and different coordinates, before the gossiping of the first join to this second server, both eyes are considered registered, and thus the system state becomes inconsistent.